k8hodge/uncertainfutures/_theory/DAPP.md

     description: A form of vulnerability analysis that can be used within DAPP (Step 2) to identify policy-relevant plausible future scenarios or a limited of future scenarios to focus on.
   - permalink: /theory/adaptive-policy-making/
     name: Adaptive policy making
-    description: TODO
+    description: Approach supporting decision-makers' design of robust and adaptive plans.
-  - permalink: /theory/adaptive-pathways/
+  - permalink: /theory/adaptation-pathways/
-    name: Adaptive pathways
+    name: Adaptation pathways
-    description: Descriptions of the sequences of options that can be taken and the circumstances in which alternative sequences might be selected.
+    description: Learning and decision aid family of approaches to halp decision makers' reflection about the ability of decision strategies to prevent maladaptation when facing multiple plausible futures.
 further_reading:
   - >
     Haasnoot, M., Kwakkel, J. H., Walker, W. E., & Maat, J. ter.
 (2013). <a href="https://doi.org/10.1016/j.gloenvcha.2012.12.006">Dynamic adaptive policy pathways: A method for crafting robust decisions for a deeply uncertain world. </a> Global Environmental Change, 23(2), 485–498.